pickup icon

 Plectritis congesta

-• Plant type/canopy layer: deciduous perennial herbaceous plant
+• Plant type/canopy layer: deciduous, annual (but will self-sow), herbaceous plant

-• Light requirements: full sun to partial shade
+• Light requirements: full sun, part sun/part shade

 • Moisture requirements: dry to wet soil